JHUAPL/AccumuloGraph/README.md

 #AccumuloGraph
 =============

-*NOTE* Current documentation is a rough and will be finished in near future
+**NOTE** Current documentation is a rough and will be finished in near future

 ## Introduction
  This is an implementation of [TinkerPop Blueprints](http://tinkerpop.com) API using [Apache Accumulo](http://apache.accumulo.com) as the back end.
-This implementation is an easy to use, easy to write, and easy to read access to an Arbitrarily Large Graph that is store in Accumulo.
+ This implementation is an easy to use, easy to write, and easy to read access to an Arbitrarily Large Graph that is stored in Accumulo.

  We implement the following Blueprints interfaces
 	<br>1.
 Graph